isabella232/gimp-book-painting/parametric-brushes.md

 Download [Brush Set + Paint Dynamics](parametric-brushes.assets/parametric-brushes-Brushset-and-paint-dynamics.zip "Parametric Brush Set + Dry Media Paint Dynamics").

 ## Tool Options Settings
-To emulate better the dry media is necessary to use Airbrush Tool with this setting conditions on Tool Options:
+To emulate better the dry media I recommend to use Airbrush Tool with this setting conditions on Tool Options:
 * Opacity 75 ~ 100
 * Enable the Jitter and use values between 0.5 ~ 0.75 circa.
 * Force(¹) at 100% (normally is 50% by default).